 “With catfishing evolving, there is no such thing as typical rig any longer,” said Eddie.
 “It is amazing how many Plano boxes we have set up for different presentations.
 If I had to pick three, it would be a standard Carolina rig, a zero or whisker bomb rig, or a Carolina rig with a float.”

 Fishing on the Yellowstone depends on the area and season.
 In the winter anglers look for deep wintering holes.

 “During pre-spawn, warm mudflats and rocks, along with downed timber, hold the most fish,” explained Eddie.
-“During high water the cats prefer back waters and flooded feeder creeks where they sit to avoid the main current and rush of debris.
-During the summer 8- to 15-foot holes during the day and flats or runs in front of those holes at night produce the best numbers and sizes of channels.
+“During high water, the cats prefer backwaters and flooded feeder creeks where they sit to avoid the main current and rush of debris.
+During the summer 8- to 15-foot holes during the day and flats or runs in front of those holes at night produces the best numbers and sizes of channels.
 Fall finds us struggling to establish a pattern as the fish move downriver towards their wintering holes.
 So, we typically fish any of the previously mentioned techniques to find them.”

 Eddie and Ann are also tournament anglers, often with their son Spencer, and they will be directing tournaments in Montana, Idaho, and Wyoming in 2018.
 They plan to expand their tournament activities in 2019 to include neighboring states in an effort to “bring legitimacy to tournament angling in the northwest.”